dareknowak/macos-nas-diskmount/README.md

 Whenever my Mac mini goes to sleep or is rebooted, I have to manually reconnect my NAS drive using Finder.
 For instance, if I want to listen to FLAC files in Foobar2000 and the drive is disconnected, my music library becomes inaccessible.
 I must then remember to reconnect the drive manually by navigating to the network and attaching it."

 # Prerequisites
+Store the NAS password in macOS Keychain: You can store the password in the Keychain using the security command.
+Open the terminal and run the following command to store the password for your NAS server:

+`security add-generic-password -a "user" -s "NAS617DB0" -w`

+Replace "user" with your NAS username.
+Replace "NAS617DB0" with a label to identify this password (the server name or an appropriate description).
+This command will prompt you to enter the password and store it in your Keychain.

 Create the Directory in Your Home Directory: